-- What are the functions of paranasal sinuses? - Which anatomic aspect of the sinuses make them susceptible to infection?
+- What are the functions of paranasal sinuses? - Why are the sinuses susceptible to infection?

 - Which areas of the head are adjacent to the sinuses?
 Chronic sinus infections could invade these areas. - Note the relationship between the ethmoidal air cells and the orbits. - Note the relationship between the maxillary sinuses and the upper teeth.
 Why is this important?